-Fabaceae: Pea Family — Trifolium (Clover): Heads with an involucre
+Fabaceae: Pea Family — Trifolium (Clover): flower heads with involucre

 The pea family has 5-petaled flowers, consisting of a wide upper banner petal, two wing petals, plus two lower petals which are fused to form a boat-shaped keel.
-Many genera have flowers in heads or spikes, comprising many individual flowers.
-Examples are lupines and clovers.
+Many produce heads or spikes, consisting of multiple individual flowers (examples are lupines and clovers).
 The seed pod is generally a “legume”.
 This is a long, flattish pod, swollen by the seeds, and splitting lengthwise along both the top and bottom.

 Clovers are common, small plants, sometimes with subtle differences.
-In reading a description of a clover, it is important to remember that the flower head is made up of many small individual flowers.
-So if a description says that the calyx lobe is longer than the flower, it is the individual flower one must examine, not the whole head.
+In reading about a clover, remember that the flower head is made up of many small individual flowers.
+So if a description says that the calyx lobe is longer than the flower, examine the individual flower’s calyx.
 Identifying clovers is simplified by looking to see if they have an involucre: bracts at the base of the head which are fused to form a cup, bowl or wheel.
-About 40% of the clovers found in Monterey County have involucres; interestingly all of these are native.
+About 40% of the clovers found in Monterey County have involucres; all of these are native.
 This page covers the plants with involucres.